-In the complicated world of credit scores there is one fact that pretty much everyone assumes is true: late payments are bad for your credit scores.
+In the complicated world of credit scores there is one fact that pretty much everyone assumes is true: Late payments are bad for your credit scores.
 Not only are late payments bad, but they are also assumed to be one of the worst things you could do to your scores.
-The first sign of a late payment on your credit reports signals impending credit doom, right?
-It turns out that this isn’t necessarily the case after all.
+After all, negative information like late payments can stay on your credit reports for up to seven years, so the first sign of a late payment on your credit reports signals years of impending credit doom, right?
+Actually, that isn’t always the case.

 Before we get into the specifics of how late payments affect your credit, it’s essential that you find out exactly how they are affecting your credit.
-To do that you need to do two things:
+Here are a couple of ways you can do that:

-- Get your free credit score from Credit.com which will explain in detail the factors that are having the greatest impact on your scores, including delinquencies, and what you can do about them.
+- Get your two of your free credit scores from Credit.com (they’re updated every 14 days).
+It will explain in detail the factors that are having the greatest impact on your scores, including delinquencies, and what you can do about them.

-Credit scores are used by financial institutions, insurance companies and utility companies as an efficient way to predict how risky a customer you will be.
+Financial institutions, insurance companies and utility companies use credit scores as an efficient way to predict how risky a customer you will be.
 If your credit score is low, it indicates that you are more likely to make late payments or file costly insurance claims.
 In turn, this means that the creditor is more likely to lose their investment by lending you money.
-Once you understand that credit scores predict this specific behavior, it’s a lot easier to figure out the best way to manage your credit.

-Because scoring systems are so focused on predicting whether or not you’ll go at least 90 days late, surprisingly, 30 or 60 day late payments that occurred long ago are actually not that damaging to your credit scores as long as it is an isolated incident.
+Because scoring systems are so focused on predicting whether or not you’ll go at least 90 days late, 30- or 60-day late payments that occurred long ago are actually not that damaging to your credit scores, as long as it is an isolated incident.
 It’s when your accounts are recently reported 30 or 60 days past due on your credit reports that your credit scores plummet temporarily.

-It’s a whole new ballgame once you have a 90 day late payment, however.
-If you have been over 90 days late (even just once), the credit scoring models consider you much more likely to do it again.
-One 90 day late payment will damage your credit for up to seven years.
-From a scoring perspective, a single 90 day late payment is as damaging to your credit scores as a bankruptcy filing, a tax lien, a collection, a judgment or repossession.
+It’s a whole new ballgame once you have a 90-day late payment, however.
+If you have been more than 90 days late (even just once), the credit scoring models consider you much more likely to do it again.
+One 90-day late payment will damage your credit for up to seven years.
+From a scoring perspective, a single 90-day late payment is as damaging to your credit scores as a bankruptcy filing, a tax lien, a collection, a judgment or repossession.
 Being 90 days late causes you to be viewed as a possible “repeat offender” and a higher risk to creditors.
 Here’s a summary of how late payments impact your credit scores:

-- 120+ days late – Late payment reporting beyond the initial 90 day missed payment does not cause additional credit score damage directly.
+- 120+ days late: Late payment reporting beyond the initial 90-day missed payment does not cause additional credit score damage directly.
 However, there is an indirect impact to your scores.
-At this point, your debt is usually “charged off” or sold to a 3rd party collection agency.
+At this point, your debt is usually “charged off” or sold to a third-party collection agency.
 Both of these occurrences are reported on your credit files and will lower your credit scores further.

 If you continue to miss your payments beyond 90 or 120 days, the following records may also harm your credit score:

-- Collections – Collections are the result of late payments.
-There are two types of collections; those that have been sold to a 3rd party collection agency or those that have been turned over to an internal collection department.
+- Collections: Collections are the result of late payments.
+There are two types of collections: those that have been sold to a third-party collection agency or those that have been turned over to an internal collection department.
 Regardless of which one shows up on your credit reports, your scores will suffer.

-Now that our late payment secrets have been revealed, let’s look at what it means to you.
-You should still avoid making late payments whenever possible.
-But we now know that one 30 or 60 day late payment isn’t the end of the world.
-Since 90 day late payments are the real credit score busters, you should avoid a 90 day late payment at all costs.
+Now that our late payment secrets have been revealed, let’s look at what it means to you: You should avoid making late payments whenever possible.
+But we now know that one 30- or 60-day late payment isn’t the end of the world.
+Since 90-day late payments are the real credit score busters, you should avoid a 90-day late payment at all costs.